 Finally any study protocol should be subjected to rigorous risk-assessment before submission to highlight any inconsistencies and mitigate any risks.

 A well-designed and written protocol is vital for protecting patients, allowing for collection of high-quality data, and preventing delays in development timelines.
 A clear understanding of regulatory requirements, defined and relevant study objectives and endpoints, sufficient detail within the protocol, and ensuring that the protocol document is user friendly, will all assist in making your clinical trial a success.

 Cromos Pharma has extensive experience in development, scientific and operational input, adjustment to country specifics of clinical study protocols.
+Our medical writing team is comprised of MD’s and Ph.D.’s in medical sciences.
+Over the past 18 years they have crafted significant number of documents for all phases of clinical trials in a wide range of therapeutic indications.
 Our expert team can assist you in the design and writing of a protocol and all other documentation to ensure that your project runs according to plan.